Recurrent Pregnancy Loss

-Clinically, recurrent miscarriages are is defined as losing 3 or more pregnancies in a row, irrespective of the cause behind it.
+Clinically, recurrent miscarriages are defined as losing 3 or more pregnancies in a row, irrespective of the cause behind it.
 However, be it 3 pregnancies or just 1, a miscarriage is a huge blow to the mother’s mental state and structure.
 Therefore, it has always been in our interests to help mothers, whether they are facing clinical recurrent miscarriages or not, to help prevent another miscarriage and give them the happiness of being a parent.

 What can cause a Recurrent Miscarriage?

 About 20-30% of all pregnancies end in an unfortunate miscarriage.
 Heavy bleeding can be an early pregnancy miscarriage symptom.
-In most of these cases of fetal loss, that is about 50-60% miscarriages in the first trimester happen due to chromosomal abnormalities.
+In most of these cases of fetal loss, about 50-60% miscarriages in the first trimester happen due to chromosomal abnormalities.
 These are diseases that are caused due to the errors that may happen as the embryo divided and grew in its initial stages.
 The incidence and likelihood of these errors occurring increases with the age of the mother as it affects the health of the egg.

 Prevention of Miscarriage